 For what it’s worth, a horse whose handler keeps tension on the lead will also pull, just as a dog pulls against a pulling handler who maintains leash tension.
 For both animals, regardless of their size or gait, it is the handler’s responsibility to work with the animal and keep softness in the lead.

 COMING SOON!
-Suzanne’s DVD on leash handling will help handlers learn how to use their equipment wisely to help dogs learn about walking on a loose leash.
+Suzanne’s course on leash handling will help handlers learn how to use their equipment wisely to help dogs learn about walking on a loose leash.

 Our best-selling t-shirt helps folks remember the truth (buy yours today!)